-Are you looking for a personal storage space for all your files and folders?
+Are you looking for personal storage space for all your files and folders?
 Then pCloud is your friend.

 pCloud is a personal cloud storage space where you can keep away all your folders, files, and any other documents.

 What’s more, its interface is user-friendly and shows you where everything is located, as well as what each item does.
 Plus, you can get it on almost any device and operating system such as Windows (10, 8, 7, Vista and XP), or get it as a mobile app, or web extension (this is the latest feature on pCloud).

 Once you install it on your computer or device, the app, which works pretty much like Google Drive, creates a well-secured virtual drive that enlarges your local storage space.

 Each change made instantly reflects on your computer, or device, and synchronizes them so you can access any updates made.